Splitter Theorems for Graph Immersions: 3-edge-connected, internally 4-edge-connected graphs

-Having established Theorem \ref{sp-thm2}, we will now take advantage of it to prove Corollary \ref{corintro}.
+We now work towards proving \cref{corintro}.
 The idea is to examine $3$-edge-connected, internally $4$-edge-connected graphs ``one step bigger", or perhaps ``a few steps bigger", than $K_5$, and see if they immerse $K_{3,3}$.
 One subtlety here is that we are working with multigraphs, thus even graphs ``much bigger than" $K_5$ may happen to be on five vertices, and thus not possess $K_{3,3}$-immersions.
 Therefore, we need some tool to limit the graphs necessary to examine.
-Given that $K_5$ itself is $4$-edge-connected, Lemma \ref{lem11} serves very well in doing so.
+Given that $K_5$ itself is $4$-edge-connected, \cref{lem11} serves very well in doing so.
 First, however, we need the following definition.